speedie1337/spmenu/README.md

 ### Scripts

 This build of spmenu should work with all spmenu/dmenu scripts.
-[Here](https://codeberg.org/speedie/speedwm-extras) are a few I've written/use.
+[Here](https://git.speedie.gq/speedwm-extras) are a few I've written/use.
+If your scripts are useful enough, and written with spmenu in mind, feel free to pull request and put your scripts here!